justmatt20/Fetch/README.md

 ### Future Features

-Improved password input
+- Improved password input
-Form Validation
+- Robust Form Validation
+- A module or proper alert for success or errors

 # Fetch